Adelynn

 2022

-A companion text to Adelynn's directorial vision of Bakkhai in 2022, this essay argues for a trans reading of Euripides' play utilizing extensive support from the scholar and translator Anne Carson.
+A companion text to my directorial vision of Bakkhai in 2022, this essay argues for a trans reading of Euripides' play utilizing extensive support from the scholar and translator Anne Carson.
 Not only is the Bacchae a play that tells an inherently trans story, but there is room for interpretation that it is in many ways trans-affirmative.
 Pentheus' journey from rigidly masculine monarch to soft, inquisitive, and feminine maenad under the influence of the endlessly gender fluid Dionysos is, at points, genuinely touching and beautiful.

 Recent Work